carachu1/5013/README.md

 The open source code link: https://github.com/google/automl/tree/master/efficientnetv2

+Our codes are also submitted to the canvas.

 `model_training.py`: using CFAIR10 dataset to train three models.

 The file fold of `fine-tuning-cars` contains `dataset.py`, `model.py`, `predict.py`, `utils.py`, `train_s.py`, `train_m.py`, `train_l.py` and relatively `trans_effv2_weights.py` of these three models.